rolling-scopes-school/tasks/stage1/modules/js-fe-developer/README.md

 - 🤝 **Familiarize** themselves with the responsibilities of JS/Front-end developers and the integration between client-side applications and back-end services.
 - 📚 **Acquaint** themselves with the entry-level requirements and essential skills for aspiring JS/Front-end developers.

+## 🌐 Starting Point: Deep Understanding of JavaScript

+A profound understanding of JavaScript is the starting point for learning everything else in front-end development.
+It forms the backbone of web development, enabling you to grasp the complexities of other technologies and languages effectively.

 ## 🕒 Module Completion Time

 - Approximate Time: **4 hours**